bripperg/tell_stories_CMU/final_project_BrentRipperger.md

 I plan to use Shorthand as my medium for presenting the data.
 It will work well for "progressing" through the story as readers scroll through the page.

 Readers will start by scrolling through the history of bridges.
-It will ground them on how far we have come and what cool things we've been able to do.
-Then, they will get presented with how there have been an increase in bridge issues.
-As they are scrolling through, they will get a few snips and highlights.
+It will ground them on how far we (as a society) have come and what creations we've been able to achieve.

+Then, the readers will be presented with how we've seen an increase in bridge failures.
+As the readers are scrolling through the page, they will get a few snips and highlights.
 I hope to add some intelligient "navigation bars" to show an overall timeline and where they are.

+After the history, the page will start to get more positive.
+I will focus on how PennDOT has started to invest in correcting the issue at hand.
+Although, the correction have been to close bridges, which isn't sustainable as they are closing more than is required.
+I will share data with how in roughly 2011 we had 62 bridges closed, now there are 1900 bridges.

-After than, it will start to get more positive because PennDOT has started to invest in the correction.
-Although the correction has been to close many bridges, which isn't sustainable.
-So I will re-adjust the reader to seeing where the true value is and how we can leverage technologies from other industries into the bridge asset preservation.
-I will present how a few key tools have recently come to the market that can efficienty, accurately, and contiously track health of bridges and alert on issues.
-They lower maintenance effort and increase safety with quality.
-I will create some generic visual to represent some Key Performance Indicators (KPIs) and use Tableau to create a few visualizations around the data I have for "poor quality" bridges in Pittsburgh.
+The reader will now be ready to receive my message, I will re-adjust the reader to seeing where the **true value** is and how we can leverage technologies from other industries into the bridge asset preservation.
+I will present how a few key tools have recently come to the market that can efficienty, accurately, and contiously track health of bridges and alert on issues as they arise.
+The tools lower maintenance effort and increase safety with quality.
+It will also allow us to intelligently evaluate bridges to understand the proper amount of bridge closings that're required.

+I will create visuals to represent Key Performance Indicators (KPIs) and use Tableau to create a few visualizations around the data I have for "poor quality" bridges in Pittsburgh.

 My audience will be public officials/penndot employees in asset management.
 The goal will be that they can be the hero, they can bring an amazing new strategy to their business to make life safer for our citizens.

-#### Method and Medium